A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Geometric interpretation of the measures of damage

 Since $\mathbf{F}^d_m$ is incompatible, the connection coefficient need not be symmetric.
 The skew-symmetric part of the connection coefficient represents the torsion associated with this connection which is given as

 The torsion $\mathbf{T}_m$ in Eq.~\eqref{eq:torsion_m} is the geometric measure of incompatibility in the matrix configuration $\mathbf{\kappa}^d_m(\mathcal{B}_0)$.
-A routine calculation shows that the components of the torsion tensor have a one-to-one correspondence with the components of the matrix crack density tensor $\mathbf{G}_m$.
+A routine calculation {(see \ref{sec:Appendix_matrix_crack} for a detailed calculation)} shows that the components of the torsion tensor have a one-to-one correspondence with the components of the matrix crack density tensor $\mathbf{G}_m$.

-Similarly, a similar geometric interpretation can be obtained for the fiber breakage by following the same procedure for the configuration $\kappa^d_f(\mathcal{B})$.
+Similarly, a similar geometric interpretation can be obtained for the fiber breakage by following the same procedure for the configuration $\kappa^d_f(\mathcal{B}_0)$.
 In this case, the torsion of the connection in the fiber configuration $\mathbf{\kappa}^d_f(\mathcal{B}_0)$ can be derived as

 Following a similar argument, the torsion tensor $\mathbf{T}_f$ provides the necessary geometric interpretation for the fiber breakage density tensor $\mathbf{G}_f$.